liqinshen9/Movie-Perspectives/README.md

 ### Start the frontend development server
 npm run dev

 The dev server will start (by default) at http://localhost:5173.
+Seed data is auto‑loaded on first run (in dev).

 ### Accessing the App
 Open your browser to the URL shown in your terminal (e.g. http://localhost:5173).